Contact Us

 224 Dalhousie Street - Commissariat (Walter Callam Residence)* |

 This building originally functioned as an office for Fort Malden.
 The structure serves as an example of the standardized bungalow, a construction style implemented by the British military during the 1830s.
 Today, the Provincial Marine Re-Enactment Unit opens up the Commissariat's doors to the public frequently.
-Public |

 242 Dalhousie Street - King's Navy Yard Park* |